 In 1924, President Calvin Coolidge signed the Indian Citizenship Act, which granted Native Americans born in the United States the right to U.S. citizenship.
 But many saw this as a way to further assimilate Native Americans into white society and break up Indigenous nations.

-In blatant violation of the Indian Citizenship Act, Colorado denied voting rights to Native Americans in 1937 by claiming they weren’t really citizens.
-In Utah, Native Americans who lived on reservations weren’t even considered “state residents” until 1956.
+In blatant violation of the Indian Citizenship Act, Colorado denied voting rights to Native Americans in 1937 by claiming that they weren’t really citizens.
+In Utah, Native Americans who lived on reservations weren’t technically considered “state residents” until 1956.
 And in Minnesota, voters were required to be “civilized” before they could go to the polls.

 The Fight For Native American Voting Rights

-This lack of civic participation among Native Americans is fueled by numerous barriers that still exist for Indigenous people, such as ID and address requirements for voting registration, voting roll purges, and even a lack of resources to reach their designated polling sites.
+This lack of civic participation among Native Americans is fueled by numerous barriers that still exist for Indigenous people, such as ID and address requirements for voter registration, voting roll purges, and even a lack of resources to reach their designated polling sites.